 There’s no place in the world quite like Colonial Williamsburg.
 The living history museum recreates Virginia‘s second capital city during the time of the American Revolution.
 Visitors can see the 18th-century buildings, feel the brick pathways underfoot, smell the fires burning in the hearths, taste the hearty food in the taverns, and hear from “interpreters” who bring to life the ordinary and extraordinary people who sacrificed for America’s independence.
 It all helps us feel connected to them and to our shared past.

-A friend and I recently decided to take a spur-of-the-moment trip to one of my favorite places in the world: Colonial Williamsburg.
+A friend and I recently decided to take a spur-of-the-moment trip to Williamsburg.
 It was clearly a very popular idea; CW was about as crowded as I’ve ever seen it.
 So we honed a few hacks for dodging the crowds and getting the most out of our two-day trip:

 It’s wonderful that Colonial Williamsburg is so popular, with so many people every day discovering and rediscovering the ideas that have always made America great.
 I hope you’ll be among them, and that these hints help you make the most of your time in the 18th century.